dwheelerau/easily-triggered/README.md

 ```

 ## GUI workflow for Windows users
+**NOTE** Unfortunitly, if you have a GPU available you will have to use the [command line instructions below](##command-line-instructions).
+A GPU will speed up the inference by about 10x, depending on how good it is.
+However, if you don't have a GPU or have plenty of time on your hands or the terminal scares you or you want to get started quickly - read on.

 1. Install [Docker desktop](https://docs.docker.com/desktop/install/windows-install/)
 2. Start docker desktop and search for `dwheelerau/easily-triggered` in the search bar at the top of the app
 ![Search for the app](./imgs/seach.png)